microsoft/autogen/website/docs/FAQ.md

 ## `max_consecutive_auto_reply` vs `max_turn` vs `max_round`
 - [`max_consecutive_auto_reply`](https://microsoft.github.io/autogen/docs/reference/agentchat/conversable_agent#max_consecutive_auto_reply) the maximum number of consecutive auto replie (a reply from an agent without human input is considered an auto reply).
 It plays a role when `human_input_mode` is not "ALWAYS".
-- [`max_turn` in `ConversableAgent.initiate_chat`](https://microsoft.github.io/autogen/docs/reference/agentchat/conversable_agent#initiate_chat) limits the number of conversation turns between two agents (without differentiating auto-reply and reply/input from human)
+- [`max_turns` in `ConversableAgent.initiate_chat`](https://microsoft.github.io/autogen/docs/reference/agentchat/conversable_agent#initiate_chat) limits the number of conversation turns between two conversable agents (without differentiating auto-reply and reply/input from human)
 - [`max_round` in GroupChat](https://microsoft.github.io/autogen/docs/reference/agentchat/groupchat#groupchat-objects) specifies the maximum number of rounds in a group chat session.

 ## How do we decide what LLM is used for each agent?
 How many agents can be used?
 How do we decide how many agents in the group?